sabuto/hassio-telegraf-dev/README.md

   password: optional
 ```

-This has been moved into it's own block as that made sense with the other options, some have been made optional (previous versions)
+This has been moved into it's own block as that made sense with the other options

 ```yaml
 kernel: